-Most teachers have to confront a similar situation.
-Most of us become teachers because we like working with kids.
-Sometimes, adults like fellow teachers or cranky administrations can really ruin the experience of teaching.
-In recent years, I’ve found ways to revive my love for my career and shield myself from the negativity.
+Most teachers have to confront a situation where their colleagues are not in line.
+Most of us became teachers because we like working with kids.
+Sometimes, however, the adults in our lives – like fellow teachers or cranky administrations – can really ruin the experience of teaching.
+Here are some ways to revive your love for your career and shield yourself from the negativity.

-1. Find online communities that share your values – When I first started teaching APUSH, I was lost in a sea of confusing acronyms and overwhelmed by the specificity required by the course.
+When I first started teaching APUSH, I was lost in a sea of confusing acronyms and overwhelmed by the specificity required for the course.
 Thankfully, I found a facebook group that was made up of teachers who specifically taught APUSH.
 I can throw out any question regarding the course on that forum and have an answer within minutes.
 I also get to talk to people who love history and who decorate their classrooms with incredible historical nerdiness.
-When I added “Hamilton” lyrics to my door this year, I was able to share them photos and gain some positive affirmations from the group.
+When I added “Hamilton” lyrics to my door this year, I was able to share the photos and gain some positive affirmations from the group.

-3. Professional Development doesn’t have to be a chore – Yes, there is some horrible professional development out there.
+Yes, there is some horrible professional development out there.
 I’ve been to many workshops that were an absolute waste of my time.
 Over the year, however, I’ve become better at sourcing the good ones.
-When a possible session pops up, I’ll check with my colleagues in online forums or over facebook to make sure it’s worth attending.
+When a possible session pops up, I’ll check with my colleagues in online forums or on facebook to make sure it’s worth attending.
 A great PD session will provide opportunities for instructional and networking growth.
 You might connect with someone who’s been dealing with a similar frustration in their classroom, and be able to brainstorm possible solutions.

 As you’re well aware, teaching is difficult.
 As teachers, we don’t need to place a heavier burden on ourselves by trying to face the experience all alone.
 Even though it may not seem like it, there are other teachers dealing with the task of “teacher life.”
 Try your best to find them.